OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 alternative is failing to recognize a much larger number of taxa as extinct.

-### Identifier assignment

 The final step is to assign OTT ids to taxa.
 This is done by aligning the previous version of OTT to the new union taxonomy.
-The previous version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
+The previous OTT version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
 After transferring ids of aligned taxa, any remaining union taxa are given newly 'minted'